 You should heed this advice and immediately write it down in your list of “things I wish I knew before going to Peru”.
 No matter where you are in Peru, the water quality is a huge issue.
 Our potable water fails to meet sanity standards for drinking.
 Even we -as locals- don’t drink the tap water.
 It is very high in chlorine since it’s the main way to kill impurities and bacteria.
 For this reason, we boil the water to ensure the most effective water purification.

-But to avoid missing out your sightseeing activities and feeling miserable for being sick, Machu Travel Peru recommends you to only drink purified and filtered water.
+So, in order to avoid missing out your sightseeing activities and feeling miserable for being sick, Machu Travel Peru recommends you to only drink purified and filtered water.
 Make sure that the bottle top is sealed and intact.
 You can also disinfect water with water-purification pills or use a water filter that will remove sediment and some contaminants.
 So, when asking yourself “How to prepare for long term travel”, this is probably one of the main things to take into consideration.

 5. Cash is king